What is Backlinking?

 How Can I Use Backlinking More Effectively?

+So while backlinking can be an important and influential SEO tool, understanding how to use it more effectively is also important.
 The most important thing to understand about PageRank and its kind is that they are designed with the consumer in mind.
 The entire reason for the existence of search engines is for consumers of information and products to be able to locate and acquire them as efficiently as possible.
 If you work for the system, the system will work for you (to an extent).
 With that in mind, be sure to do the following: